 University Minors offer an interdisciplinary academic experience, combining six to nine courses from more than one college or school at the University of Pennsylvania.

 The table below lists University Minors sponsored by Wharton in conjunction with another school at Penn.
 The participating academic departments jointly govern these interschool minors.
-Also note that Wharton students may not be able to pursue a University minor in the same subject as their concentration.
+Also note that, depending on the academic department, Wharton students may not be able to pursue a University minor in the same subject as their concentration.